protickr/git-notebook/chapters/staging_committing_pushing.md

 > `$ git add -A`
 or
 > `$ git add --all`
 >
 >adds files/folders to staging area from everywhere inside git initialized directory
+>
+> `$ git add -p`
+> Add to staging area part by part.

 >_add files to staging area from current directory and its subdirectories_